Root Rot In Money Tree: Signs & How To Save!

 If the roots suffer from root rot, they will fail to absorb the nutrients and water from the soil.
 Due to a lack of nutrition, the money tree will not be able to grow.

-If you notice that your money tree is not showing enough growth, you might want to check its roots to determine if they are suffering from root rot.
+If your money tree is not growing enough, you might want to check its roots to determine if they are suffering from root rot.

 When plants suffer from root rot, the roots start giving out a foul odor.
-If you suspect root rot in your money tree, you should take a smell of the soil to figure out if it smells musty.
+If you suspect root rot in your money tree, you should smell the soil to determine if it smells musty.

 During root rot, there is a growth of bacteria in the soil due to a lack of oxygen and the presence of excess water.
 The foul smell is a result of this condition.